Proactive Live Chat: Benefits For Businesses + Best Practices

 Let your customers close a chat window or ignore a conversation when they want it.
 Make sure your help is appropriate and you don’t irritate a client.
 For instance, a message ‘Hi, you’ve added an item to your shopping cart.
 Proceed to the payment section.’ may seem too imposing.
 Besides, don’t put a flashy proactive live chat window on every site’s page.
 Choose a few ‘strategic’ pages instead and make the most of them there.

-If you need help setting up a live chat or you need assistance figuring what is live chat and how your team can implement one — reach out to our support team on a website and we’ll be in touch.
+If you need help setting up a live chat or you need assistance figuring out what is live chat and how your team can implement one — reach out to our support team on a website.
+Click on a blue chat button and we’ll be in touch!

 Specify the number of proactive messages